swan-maillard/master3-obsidian/MASTER 3/05 - Java.md

 - **S (Single Responsibility)**: A class should have only one reason to change.
 - **O (Open/Closed)**: Classes are open for extension but closed for modification.
-- **L (Liskov Substitution)**: objects of a superclass should be able to be replaced with objects of a subclass without affecting the correctness of the program => **Parent class can be replaced by child**
+- **L (Liskov Substitution)**: functions that use pointers or references to base classes must be able to use objects of derived classes without knowing it => **Child objects can be used with parent type**
 - **I (Interface Segregation)**: Provide small, client-specific interfaces rather than large, general-purpose ones.
 - **D (Dependency Inversion)**: Depend on abstractions, not on concrete implementations.